NileZhou/LightMQ/README.md

 # LightMQ
-A fast and brief imlement of message queue
+A fast and brief implement of message queue